rtavenar/blog/dtw.md

     </figcaption>
 </figure>

-If you look carefully at this dataset, you might notice that there are three big families of series in it.
+If you look carefully at this dataset, you might notice that there are three families of series in it.
 Let us see if a classical clustering algorithm can detect these three typical shapes.
-To do so, we will use the $k$-means algorithm, which aims at forming clusters as compact as possible with respect to a given metric.
+To do so, we will use the $k$-means algorithm, which aims at forming clusters as compact as possible with respect to a given similarity metric.
 By default the metric is Euclidean distance, which gives, in our example:

 <figure>